 Cancer Risk Factors You Can Do Something AboutFeb.
 4, 2020 - Sheshe Giddens

 Virtually everyone has been touched in some way by cancer — either themselves or through a family member or friend.
-Currently, 1 in 3 men and women risk developing cancer in the U.S. during his or her lifetime, but myths and misconceptions still swirl around this much-feared disease.
+Around 1 in 3 men and women are at risk of developing cancer in the U.S. during his or her lifetime, but myths and misconceptions still swirl around this much-feared disease.

 To help set matters straight, we've answered some common questions about cancer.

 Does family history determine my cancer risk?

 If a family member is diagnosed with cancer, you may wonder what this means for your own risk.

 Genetics play a role in your risk for cancer, but having a parent or other family member with cancer doesn't mean you'll definitely develop cancer.
 Be sure to share family history information at your next checkup so your doctor can help assess your risk.

 (Related: Cancer Genetic Counseling: Can Hereditary Cancer Be Prevented?)